Nylex-net/PPI-Build2/README.md

 # PPI-Build2
 Build 2 of the Project and Promo Initiation Project.
 This is a continuation of the SHN-Project-Initiation, which is currently a private repository under the organization.
-For context, here's a copy of it's README.md description:
+For context, here's a copy of its README.md description:

 Creating a new Project/Promo Initiation system (PPI) for the company SHN Engineers & Geologists, Inc..
 The creator of their old system was no longer around, so it became my task to create a new version that conformed to their requirements as close as possible.